Bring an analytical mind, curiosity and a knack for simplifying the complex to one of today's hottest careers.

 Meet your Certificate Director – Palmer Hawkins

-Palmer is with TDW in Salt Lake City as a Global Operations and Supply Chain Manager.
-He has used the principles emphasized in the Operations Analyst Certificate program to save his company over $5 million in 2016.
+Palmer is with the director of supply chain at Weir Minerals in Salt Lake City.
+He has used the principles emphasized in the Operations Analyst Certificate program to save his former employers over $5 million in 2016.
 Palmer also spent three years as CEO/Consultant for a technology start-up, PicoCluster.
 His analytical problem solving skills brought new investors to fund additional product development for the venture.
 He has also held positions as financial analyst and vice president of marketing.

 Palmer loves learning, experimenting, honing his abilities, and sharing knowledge with other entrepreneurs.
 He earned a Bachelor’s Degree in Mechanical Engineering from Utah State University with an emphasis in aerospace and mathematics.
 Palmer received a Master’s Degree in Mechanical Engineering where he studied robotics and controls and he earned an MBA focusing on entrepreneurship and finance, both from the University of Utah.